CAngeleri/Angeleri_Dream_Market/README.md

 This project is my capstone project for the Coding Dojo Flask Stack.
 It utilizes Flask, MySQL, and features a responsive mobile-friendly design.
 Key features include carousels, stable diffused images, and Flask-Mail integration to connect with the application owner.

+To enjoy the project by check out the screen recordings provided for both desktop and mobile experiences or by installing on to your local machine!

 ## Features

 - **Flask Framework**: Lightweight WSGI web application framework.